 - Arranged travel insurance, medical insurance, insurance for your property?

-- Obtained any relevant medical records, including vaccination certificates, and have them translated into English if necessary?
+- Obtained any relevant medical records, including vaccination certificates, and have had them translated into English if necessary?

 - Checked restrictions on goods which can be brought into the UK?